 Looking for inspiration to raise funds online this summer?
 While fundraising might still seem challenging due to COVID-19 and its uncertain economic impact this year, it is still possible to host an engaging event successfully.

-Remember, the key is to get your loyal donors excited about your event so that they get their families and friends onboard.
+Remember, the key is to get your loyal donors excited about your upcoming event.
+Encourage them to get their families and friends onboard.
 This helps your fundraising event gain momentum, like a snowball rolling down a hill.
 We have also seen that events that are shareable and include relevant information (like the event details, website links, goals, call-to-actions) perform well.

 Let’s get started.